ezeslucky/Bolt/CONTRIBUTING.md

 3. Write your code
 4. Submit a pull request

-### ✨ Becoming a Core Contributor
-We're looking for dedicated contributors to help maintain and grow this project.
-If you're interested in becoming a core contributor, please fill out our [Contributor Application Form](https://forms.gle/TBSteXSDCtBDwr5m7).

-## Pull Request Guidelines

 ### 📝 PR Checklist
 - [ ] Branch from the main branch